webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 [[svg/elements/animate|'''animate''']] element, modifying the [[svg/elements/textPath|'''textPath''']]'s
 [[svg/attributes/startOffset|'''startOffset''']] attribute, which sets the text's starting point relative to the start of the path.
-Ordinarily you can specify percentages as values, but this example specifies units relative to an arbitrary [[svg/attributes/pathLength|'''pathLength''']] you supply for the path, which helps to pace the animation:
+In this example, both offsets place the text out of view.
+Ordinarily you can specify percentages as offset values, but this example specifies units relative to an arbitrary [[svg/attributes/pathLength|'''pathLength''']] value, which helps to pace the animation regardless of the path's actual length:

 <syntaxhighlight lang="xml" highlight="4-6,13,20">
 <defs>